wbrozonowicz/wbrozonowicz.github.io/_posts/2022-08-22-react-create-ref-and-use-ref.md

 <!-- short introduction -->
 ## React createRef and useRef

-When We want access some DOM element in React, or check if elemnt exists, We can use one of this two functions.
+When We want access some DOM element in React, or check if element exists, We can use one of this two functions.
 Key differences betwen them:

 - useRef is not changed with every rerender, createRef is changed
-- on first render useRef and its "current" property is undefined, and with next rerender it is the same ref to DOM element
+- on first render useRef and its "current" property is undefined, and with next rerender it is the same ref to DOM element (it is not reset to undefined)
-- on first and every next render createRef is null
+- on first and every next render createRef is null, after rerender is once again assign to DOM element (it is reset to null)

 When to use it:
 1. access DOM element f.e. set focus after render on input